mspnp/AzureNamingTool/docs/UPDATING.md

 	4. Once the fork is updated, click on Actions
 	5. Confirm the Azure Naming Tool - Build and deploy to an Azure Web App workflow completed successfully
 	6. Once the process is complete, confirm the site is running
-	7. Login in using the existing Admin password
+	7. Login in using the existing Global Admin password
 	8. On the Configuration Page, confirm your existing configuration is applied

 If the settings are not applied, please see the **[Restore Settings](#restore-settings)** instructions.